Tips To Use Neem Oil For Eczema

 Do not apply neem oil directly on the eczema-afflicted area and expect it to heal overnight.
 On the contrary, neem oil is quite potent and can make things worse.

 Neem is a medicinal herb and is known for its anti-inflammatory, antihistamine, and antibacterial properties.
-People have been using neem for eczema management for a long time and it finds a prominent place in Ayurveda.
+People have been using neem as a herbal treatment for eczema for a long time, and it finds a prominent place in Ayurveda.
 Neem extracts help soothe the symptoms of eczema and may reduce dryness, and itching caused by this condition.
 It may aid in improving the skin texture and healing the wounds.
 If you have eczema, you may apply neem along with turmeric, tulsi, or coconut oil to the affected area.
 However, it is best to consult a doctor before using any home remedy.

 Frequently Asked Questions